ethansilvas/htb-academy/HackingWordPress.md

 - limit login attempts to prevent brute forcing
 - rename `wp-admin.php` login page or relocate it to make it not accessible to the internet or only accessible by certain IP addresses

+## Skills Assessment - WordPress

+you have been contracted to perform an external pen test against the company INLANEFREIGHT that is hosting one of their main public-facing sites on wordpress

+enumerate the target thoroughly using skills in this module to find a variety of flags
+obtain shell access to webserver to find final flag